kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 Each subscription is scoped to a single Broadcast and Track within it.
 A publisher may advertise available broadcasts via an ANNOUNCE message or an out-of-band mechanism.

-The MoqTransport draft refers to this as "track namespace".
-I couldn't help but bikeshed.

 ### Track
 A Track is a series of Groups within a Broadcast, identified by a unique name within the Broadcast.